Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Discussion

 \section{Discussion}

-In this paper we propose a BSFA-DGP model, which relaxes the classical assumption of independent factors when mapping the high-dimensional gene expressions to low-dimensional latent factor representations.
-By borrowing information from correlated factor trajectories, this model has demonstrated advantages in both gene expression prediction and latent factor recovery compared to other models.
+In this paper we propose a BSFA-DGP model, which is the first attempt to relax the classical assumption of independent factors for longitudinal data.
+By borrowing information from correlated factor trajectories, this model has demonstrated advantages in estimating factor loadings, recovering factor trajectories and predicting gene expression when comparing with other models.

-It is worth mentioning that, although the proposed model was motivated by the specific context of gene-pathway relationship, it can be applied to other fields where such latent factor structure exists.
-For example, in Alzheimer's disease, three latent dimensions (cerebral anatomy, cognitive ability and functional autonomy) have been defined underlying six measured markers based on previous knowledge (see Figure 1 in \cite{tadde2020dynamic} for more details).
-Understanding how these dimensions change over time according to the clinical stage is of interest in Alzheimer's research.
-Our model can be applied in this case to infer both the trajectories of the latent dimensions and the factor loading structure directly from data, which may discover factors that were not identified previously.

-We also develop an MCEM algorithm for the inference of the model; the main motivation for adopting this algorithm is that it can make full use of the existing package to estimate DGP parameters.
+We also develop an MCEM algorithm for the inference of the model; the main motivation for adopting this algorithm is that it can make full use of the existing package to estimate DGP hyperparameters.
 In the M-step of MCEM, GPFDA can be directly implemented to find the maximizer of the Q-function; thus we can exploit the existing optimization algorithm.
 In addition to its implementation convenience, the modular structure of the MCEM framework makes it generalizable to other complex models involving the DGP model component.
-MCEM comprises two relatively simple parts: one is to obtain empirical estimates of DGP parameters $\boldsymbol{\Theta}$ given Monte Carlo samples of $\mathbf{Y}$ (M-step), using the GPFDA package; the other is to generate samples $\mathbf{Y}$ under a fixed estimate of $\boldsymbol{\Theta}$ (E-step), using a standard MCMC sampler.
 For example, when using a DGP model for the latent continuous variable introduced to model multivariate dependent, non-continuous data (such as binary or count data), \cite{shi2017regression} used Laplace Approximation; the MCEM framework we develop would be an alternative inference approach in this case.